04/15/06

 05/04/06

-of E. L. Huie yesterday (Thursday).
-There were a lot of shorebirds but nothing that hasn’t already been reported
+check of E. L. Huie yesterday (Thursday).
+There were a lot of shorebirds but nothing that hasn’t already

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx